wickedchicken/smidgen/README.md

 this is meant to be a stopgap until the drivers work properly, but any patches are welcome.

+you will need to install the libevent-dev package (for Debian) or the equivalent for your distribution.

-until we have a full build, run `gcc -O2 -o smidgen smidgen.c` to build; and `sudo ./smidgen <kb event file>` to run.
+until we have a full build, run `gcc -O2 -o smidgen smidgen.c -levent` to build; and `sudo ./smidgen <kb event file>` to run.
 On my system, that file is `/dev/input/by-path/platform-i8042-serio-0-event-kbd`